dennis-kachila/dennis-kachila/README.md

 # Hi there, I'm Dennis Kachila 👋

 Welcome to my GitHub profile!
-I am passionate about software development, open source contributions, and continuous learning.
+I am passionate about software development, open source contributions, and continuous learning with an Engineering background.

 ## 🌱 Learning and Development
 - Currently Learning Adanced Matlab & Simulnk Development.